Metered-dose inhaler (MDI) administration - with spacer

 The steps below tell you how to take your medicine with a spacer.
-They are based on instructions from the National Heart, Lung, and Blood Institute.

-Breathe in Slowly
+Breathe in slowly

 Look at the hole where the medicine sprays out of your inhaler.
 If you see powder in or around the hole, clean your inhaler.
 First, remove the metal canister from the L-shaped plastic mouthpiece.
 Rinse only the mouthpiece and cap in warm water.
 Let them air dry overnight.
 In the morning, put the canister back inside.
 Put the cap on.
 Do not rinse any other parts.

-Do NOT put your canister in water to see if it is empty.
+Do not put your canister in water to see if it is empty.
 This does not work.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.